Difference Between K-Cups and Pods

 So, let’s define a pod and K-cup:

-• A Pod is coffee or tea that is sealed inside filter paper.
-They have a round, flat shape and are usually soft and pliable.
-They are sometimes individually wrapped in foil or just packed loose in a larger resealable bag.
+• A Pod is a coffee or tea sealed inside filter paper.
+It has a round, flat shape and is usually soft and pliable.
 Pods are also known as coffee pads.
+They are sometimes individually wrapped in foil or packed loose in a larger resealable bag.

-• A K-Cup is is coffee or tea (and recently hot chocolate and cappuccino) that is sealed in some kind of cartridge, generally a plastic cup.
+• A K-Cup is a coffee or tea (recently hot chocolate and cappuccino) that is sealed in some kind of cartridge, generally a plastic cup.
 The cartridge has a plastic ring covered with a foil top.
-The inside of the capsule is lined with a filter material and keeps the coffee contained while brewing.
+The inside of the capsule is lined with a filter material, which keeps the coffee contained while brewing.
 When you place a K-Cup into a compatible brewer, two needles puncture the lid and the bottom of the cup.
 Water flows into the top, extracts the coffee, and out the bottom (the bottom needle punctures the plastic cup, but not the filter paper… usually).

 About Pod Coffee